strongloop/strongloop.com2/_posts/2016-01-06-tips-optimizing-slow-code-in-nodejs.md

   4. I can&#8217;t have performance impacted in my application: use kernel tools.
   5. I want my applications ready for profiling without having to instrument each one: use a process manager.

-## Take things further with StrongLoop Arc and Tracing {#takethingsfurtherwithstronglooparcandtracing}
+## Take things further with StrongLoop Arc and Tracing

 StrongLoop provides a visual suite of tools for profiling and monitoring production application called [StrongLoop Arc](https://strongloop.com/node-js/arc/).
 The Arc Tracing module enables developers to analyze performance and execution of Node applications through: resource consumption timelines, trace sequences, asynchronous and synchronous waterfall views as well as flame graphs.
 These tools instrument IO calls like databases as well as CPU time to help pinpoint where your application is spending its time.
 To check out more specifics of the Arc Tracing module, see our [documentation](https://docs.strongloop.com/display/SLC/Tracing).